Article at a glance

 With hundreds of supplements available asserting their safety and efficacy, it can be disconcerting to learn that many of these brands have been using these ingredients and labeling them in the fine print of the "other ingredients" section. he vitamin consumer deserves peace of mind, knowing that their supplement provides no risk to their safety.
 On top of that, a supplements should not become an equation in which we weigh the health costs and benefits.
 With this in mind, the team behind Bioactive Multi by Healthycell developed a daily multivitamin with healthy "other ingredients.".

-Bioactive Multi: A Gel, Free of Harmful Fillers, Full of Essential Nutrients
+Bioactive Multi: A Gel, Free of Harmful Fillers, Full of Essential Nutrients, Multivitamin

-Bioactive Multi in gel form is a more natural approach, 100% free of synthetic binding glues, artificial colors, fillers, coatings, lubricants, and anti-caking agents. these ingredients.
-Rather than relying on synthetic fillers and binding agents to round out the ingredient profile, Bioactive Multi by Healthycell healthy "other ingredients."
-So what are some of these healthy "other ingredients"?
+Bioactive Multi in gel form is a more natural approach, 100% free of synthetic binding glues, artificial colors, fillers, coatings, lubricants, and anti-caking agents.
+Rather than relying on synthetic fillers and binding agents to round out the ingredient profile, Bioactive Multi by Healthycell offers "other ingredients".
+So what are some of these healthy "other ingredients" that make our product superior vitamins without fillers or additives?

 Oat Beta Glucan - This heart-healthy soluble fiber not only aids in healthy digestion, but it also has been shown to lower cholesterol.
 This healthy added ingredient is also advantageous as a component of the gel formula, giving the Bioactive Multi a pleasant consistency that's perfect for this grab-and-go multivitamin gel.